Equity groups and predictors of academic success in higher education

-The aim of this study was to investigate the influence of FiF status, socio-economic and demographic contributors to the academic outcomes of students enrolled in a large regional Australian university.
+Research funded by the National Centre for Student Equity in Higher Education (NCSEHE) at Curtin University has investigated equity groups and predictors of academic success in higher education, with particular focus on the influence of first in family (FiF) status, socio-economic and demographic contributors to the academic outcomes of students enrolled in a large regional Australian university.

-- Before enrolling in university studies, FiF students knew significantly fewer university students (0-4) than non-FiF students.
+“In addition, before enrolling in university studies, FiF students tended to know fewer university students than non-FiF students, despite not differing in their entry pathways to study.”